smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 I'm not saying that one is 'better' than the other or that there isn't any overlap.
 There clearly is – as there is with information architecture and user experience.
 However, my particular interest is content strategy because it's relevant to so many aspects of your business, not just marketing.

 If you want to learn more about content strategy and content marketing there is an [excellent article comparing the two][content strategy article] on the Content Strategy Forum.

-##Do I need content strategy?
-I think that all companies – from early stage startups to multinationals – can benefit from thinking strategically about their content.
-However, this guide is specifically aimed at post-early stage startups and small businesses that want to use content to grow their business.

-Early tech stage startups may feel that it's enough to have a basic, high-converting website and to use adverts to drive traffic to it.
-I've heard several growth experts suggests this is a good use of resources – fair enough.

 ##What do content strategists do?
 In terms of deliverables, here are a few things we do that can help startups and small companies: